Do you know what my favourite kind of traffic is?

 …the list goes on and on.
 15 of the world’s 50 most visited websites are Search Engines owned by Google (similarweb)…

-…so, if you aren’t priming your website to attract visitors from it, you’re missing a MASSIVE OPPORTUNITY.
+…so, if you aren’t priming your website to attract visitors from it, you’re missing a massive opportunity.

 I’d suggest you keep this page handy (bookmark or favourite it), and check on it every time you update your website, but remember…

-If you follow everything in this post and keep working at it, your organic traffic will grow month after month, I guarantee it!
+If you follow everything in this post and keep working at it, your organic traffic will grow month after month.

 The 35 Most Important Google Ranking Factors

 In the name of simplicity, especially when tackling a potential trip-hazard like SEO, I’ve broken the Google ranking factors into larger categories.

-Some of them will have a much greater effect than others, but the strength of your SEO will be based on the sum of these factors, not individual ones!
+Some of them will have a much greater effect than others, but the strength of your SEO will be based on the sum of these factors, not individual ones.

 Important Google Ranking Factors: General SEO